Members' Research Service By / October 13, 2023

 © hrui / Adobe Stock

-Written by Guillaume Ragonnaud and Marin Mileusnic (1st edition).
+Written by Guillaume Ragonnaud and Marin Mileusnic (2nd edition, updated on 15.02.2024).

-In June 2023, the European Commission tabled a proposal for a regulation establishing a new strategic technologies for Europe platform (STEP).
-STEP would rely on the reprogramming of funds under existing EU instruments.
-It would also come with an additional budget of €10 billion.
-Overall, the platform could leverage up to €160 billion in investment, of which €110 billion would be triggered by the top-up.
-STEP would direct funding to strategic projects supporting the development and manufacturing of deep and digital technologies, clean technologies and biotechnologies, and the strengthening of their value chains, to meet the challenges of the green and digital transitions.
-This would help the EU limit or prevent strategic dependencies.
-STEP would be a test for, possible, further steps towards a European sovereignty fund.
+In June 2023, the European Commission tabled a proposal for a regulation establishing a new platform for strategic technologies for Europe (STEP).
+STEP would rely on the reallocation of funds under existing EU instruments.
+It would also come with an additional budget of €10 billion under the EU’s multiannual financial framework (MFF).
+Overall, the platform could leverage up to €160 billion in investment.
+STEP would direct funding to strategic projects that develop or manufacture deep and digital technologies, clean technologies and biotechnologies, and strengthen their value chains.
+This would help the EU not only to meet the challenges of the green and digital transitions but also to limit or prevent strategic dependencies.
+STEP would be a test for possible further steps towards a European sovereignty fund.

 Versions